 Peer-to-peer fundraising is a type of crowdfunding where individuals reach out to their network to raise funds while acting on behalf of an organization they feel passionate about.
-Nonprofit P2P crowdfunding is a unique and easy way to unite the needs of an organization, a person’s passion for a mission and their network of friends and family.
+Nonprofit P2P crowdfunding is a unique and easy way to unite the needs of an organization, a person’s passion for a mission, and their network of friends and family members.
 This way of raising vital funds truly brings to life the idea that people give to people.

-Most often successful crowdfunding campaigns are done via the internet – utilizing crowdfunding websites.
-Supporters promote the website to their network of family, friends and associates – asking them for support by making online donations to their school, non-profit organization, church, charity or cause.
-With the reach and scope of Social Media, the importance of online fundraising and the level of campaign success that can be achieved is more amazing than ever.
-Here is where DoJiggy can help – we offer an affordable, robust crowdfunding platform for nonprofits, schools and churches.
+Successful crowdfunding campaigns are run online utilizing crowdfunding websites.
+Supporters promote the website to their network of family, friends, and associates – asking them for support by making online donations to their school, nonprofit organization, church, charity, or cause.
+With the reach and scope of Social Media, the importance of mobile fundraising and the level of campaign success that can be achieved is more impressive than ever.

-Try Our Crowdfunding Software & See Why Thousands of Non-Profits Trust Us to Run Their Crowdfunding Campaigns.
+Try Our Crowdfunding Software and See Why Thousands of Nonprofits Trust Us to Run Their Crowdfunding Campaigns

-- Crowdfunding for nonprofits allows organizations to expand their reach and share their stories with a greater number of people, all while engaging participants directly in their fundraising campaign.
+- Global Reach: Crowdfunding for nonprofits allows organizations to expand their reach and share their stories with a greater number of people, all while engaging participants directly in their fundraising campaign.

-- It is a unique way of empowering individuals to raise funds on their own, with more of a supporting role in the fundraising approach for organizational staff.
+- High ROI: Crowdfunding is a unique way of empowering individuals to raise funds independently, with more of a supporting role in the fundraising approach for organizational staff.

-In sum, Crowdfunding for nonprofits allows non-profit organizations to expand their reach and open up new windows of opportunity by engaging their participants directly in a fundraising campaign.
+In sum, Crowdfunding for nonprofits allows charities and organizations to expand their reach and open up new windows of opportunity by engaging their participants directly in a fundraising campaign.

 How Crowdfunding for Nonprofits Works

-Often nonprofit organizations have a large number of supporters.
-These people may be donors, volunteers, people affected directly by the cause, employees, board members or community members.
+Often, nonprofit organizations have a large number of supporters.
+These may be donors, volunteers, people affected directly by the cause, employees, board members, or community members.
 Before crowdfunding came around, these people would help by donating their time or money to help in the planning and execution of fundraising campaigns.
 However, they weren’t necessarily brought into the nonprofit’s mission as active fundraisers.
-By utilizing crowdfunding for your non-profit, you can take your fundraiser one large step further.
-Now supporters can not only be advocates for your cause by volunteering their time or making personal donations, they can actually help you raise money by reaching out to their personal networks and requesting donations.
-This not only increases your potential for raising donations exponentially, it also generates awareness for your cause giving you exposure to new markets and supporters.
+By utilizing crowdfunding for your nonprofit or charity, you can take your fundraiser one large step further.
+Now, supporters can not only become advocates for your cause by volunteering their time or making personal donations, but they can also help raise money by reaching out to their network and requesting donations.
+This increases your potential for raising donations and generates awareness for your cause, exposing your group to new markets and supporters.
 Crowdfunding initiatives must be able to connect people to donation forms to easily give their support.

-Crowdfunding websites from DoJiggy allow your organization to motivate participants and donors with fundraising thermometers and leaderboards.
-DoJiggy also has an integrated prize management system which administrators configure for their prize levels.
-Allowing for team fundraising and team competitions can be a great motivator and bring more new supporters to your organization.
+Our free crowdfunding websites allow your organization to motivate participants and donors with gamification elements such as fundraising thermometers and leaderboards.
+DoJiggy also has an integrated prize management system that administrators configure for custom prize levels.
+Team fundraising and competitions can be a great motivator to new supporters.
 And for schools, classroom competitions are extremely important for helping your school meet fundraising goals.

-Your non-profit crowdfunding platform should also provide a number of capabilities so your organization can manage the entire life cycle of the crowdfunding campaign.
+Your nonprofit crowdfunding platform should also provide capabilities to manage the entire life cycle of the crowdfunding campaign.
 Your participants need to register and create their fundraising pages.
-Administrators will want to share important details of the fundraising campaign which may include the mission of the non-profit and campaign, creative photos and videos, or other supporting materials.
-Keeping track of all of the donor information as part of the campaign is especially important to grow and maintain a relationship with that donor.
+Administrators will want to share important details of the fundraising campaign, including the mission of the nonprofit and campaign, creative photos and videos, or other supporting materials.

-Additionally, a top performing crowdfunding platform like DoJiggy will help to raise the profile of the nonprofit organization to engage possible sponsors for current projects and campaigns.
+A top-performing crowdfunding platform like DoJiggy will raise the profile of the nonprofit organization to engage potential sponsors for current projects and campaigns.
 The look and feel of the website should match the organization’s branding standards.
-Clearly defined statistics and measurable outcomes of success enables the nonprofit to create a strong case for support for future sponsors.
+Clearly defined statistics and measurable success outcomes enable a nonprofit to create a strong case for support from future sponsors.

-For participants, first and foremost, the fundraising website must be easy and fun to use.
-DoJiggy’s crowdfunding software allows participants to easily register online and then create a personal fundraising page where they collect online donations.
-The website allows for personalization, so participants can share their story or mission, upload personal photos, videos, and a fundraising goal.
-A participant control panel is provided so participants can easily email friends, update their web page, track incoming donations, and easily share the link through social media channels.
+For P2P crowdfunding participants, your fundraising website must be easy and fun.
+Our crowdfunding websites allow participants to easily register and customize personal fundraising pages where they collect online donations.
+The website allows for personalization, so participants can share their stories and upload photos, videos, and a fundraising goal.
+Participants can update their webpage, track incoming donations, and easily share the link through social media channels.

-Participants can also manage correspondence and set up custom thank you messages to be sent to supporters as soon as their donation has been made.
-Other important things to consider in order for participants to feel supported by the nonprofit organization is to provide additional resources for the participants to help each of them be successful.
-These resources can include sample donation-request letters and email templates, thank-you note templates, in person event check-lists, tips for soliciting donations, social media post copy templates based on social channel and more.
-A quick and easy way to provide all of these resources to participants would be to create a Dropbox file with logos, templates and frequently asked questions that you can provide to each participant to ensure they are as successful as possible.
+Providing additional crowdfunding resources for your P2P participants is another important thing to consider for participants to feel supported by the organization.
+These resources can include sample donation-request letters and email templates, thank-you note templates, in-person event checklists, tips for soliciting donations, social media post copy templates based on social channels, and more.
+A quick and easy way to provide all of these resources to participants would be to create a Dropbox or zip file with logos, templates, and frequently asked questions that you can provide to each participant to ensure they are as successful as possible.

 Tips for Non-Profit Crowdfunding Success